thegedge/personal-site/_posts/me/2015-08-03-shaping-up.md

 title: Shaping Up
 category: me
 tags: [running]
+description: Some random thoughts on health, exercise, and running.
 ---

 Wow!
 Almost nine months without any new posts on my website.
 I'm pretty bad with keeping up with